klardotsh/klar.sh/www/src/projects.md

 This is a non-exhaustive list of projects I've worked on over the years, in a format loosely inspired by [@jcs](https://jcs.org/projects).
-As a general rule, this list currently doesn't include projects I've written on behalf of employers, even if those projects were open source.
-It also doesn't include a myriad of partially-baked ideas that might have gotten a Git repository and a few (or even few dozen) commits but ultimately went nowhere: maybe I need a `graveyard.html` for those...
+As a general rule, this list doesn't include projects I've written on behalf of employers, even if those projects were open source (for that stuff, see [my resume](/resume.html)).
+It also doesn't include a myriad of partially-baked ideas that might have gotten a Git repository and a few (or even few dozen) commits but ultimately went
+nowhere: maybe I need a `graveyard.html` for those...

 ## Active